What is Air Pollution?

 School Streets

-School Streets are proven to reduce traffic and increase safety; not only that but travelling actively to school has been shown to improve learning outcomes.
+School Streets are proven to reduce traffic and therefore air pollution and increase safety; not only that but travelling actively to school has been shown to improve learning outcomes.

-With over 600 in London and with more on the way both in the capital and across the country, we know this scheme is a pragmatic and popular solution to cleaning up the air for children on their way to school.
+With 800 in London and with more on the way both in the capital and across the country, we know this scheme is a pragmatic and popular solution to cleaning up the air for children on their way to school.

 We want to see all feasible schools, secondaries as well as primaries implementing the scheme, with camera enforcement.
 We also need alternative options for those schools that cannot have motor traffic restricted on their road, including green screens to reduce the level of pollution within the school grounds, moving school entrances and playgrounds, and implementing controlled parking zones from 8:30am to 6pm to discourage parents from driving to school, in a radius of about 300m around schools.

-We want to see a diesel-free London by 2030, to protect the health of the next generation.
-Research by the Environmental Defense Fund (Europe) highlights that diesel is the single biggest contributor of nitrogen oxides and nitrogen dioxide in London.
-Phasing out diesel cars would be a bold and effective step towards cleaning up our air.
+All levels of government are able to set a vision to be diesel-free by 2030, to protect the health of the next generation.
+Diesel vehicles are the single biggest contributor to the NOx on our roads, and phasing out diesel cars would be a bold and effective step towards cleaning up our air.

 From 2030, new vehicles with internal combustion engines, such as petrol, diesel, and LPG cars, will be banned across the UK, with sales of new hybrid vehicles set to be banned from 2035.
-London local authorities have it in their power, in conjunction with the Mayor of London, to implement measures to lose diesel from our roads faster, to help consign diesel to the past in advance of this phase-out.
+Both local and national government has it in their power to implement measures to lose diesel from our roads faster, to help consign diesel to the past in advance of this phase-out.

-London boroughs can fast-track the phase-out of diesel vehicles at the local level by:
+National government can fast-track the phase-out of diesel vehicles by:

-Phasing out new residential parking permits for diesel cars
+• Phase out new residential parking permits for diesel cars.

 Diesel phase-out